guyyariv/AI-Beat-Maker/README.md

 ## Running Instructions

 1. Clone this repo
+2. Activate virtual environment
-2. Install requirements
+3. Install requirements
 ```angular2html
 pip install requirements
 ```
-3. Add the sample you wish to remix into the 'samples' directory
+4. Add the sample you wish to remix into the 'samples' directory
-4. Run main.py
+5. Run main.py
 Parameters required:
 --track -> samples title with no extension (must be a wav file)
 Optional parameters: